Greater East Asia Railroad

-Greater East Asia Railroad (大東亜縦貫鉄道, Daitōa Jūkan Tetsudō) was an idea for a railroad linking Japan with the Asian mainland and Europe, formulated in 1938 during the Second Sino-Japanese War leading to World War II.
+Greater East Asia Railroad (大東亜縦貫鉄道, Daitōa Jūkan Tetsudō) was an idea for a railroad linking Japan with mainland Asia and Europe, formulated around 1941 during the Second Sino-Japanese War leading to World War II.
 Part of the plan included a tunnel or bridge somewhat similar to the more recent Japan–Korea Undersea Tunnel proposal.

+Description

+The idea of a unified railway operation in Greater East Asia Co-Prosperity Sphere is said to have come from the South Manchuria Railway around 1941.
+On August 21, 1942, the idea was proposed to the Japanese government along with ideas of bullet trains, which also included the construction of an undersea tunnel connecting Japan and Korea, similar to the more recent Japan–Korea Undersea Tunnel proposal.
+It is unknown how serious and realistic the government took the plan as, but the plan was later openly spread as a part of a propaganda.
+While the government insisted the percentage of the route needing additional construction was small, those already built lines had varying track gauge, which forced changing trains several times in areas.
+The government also argued that changing trains several times in such a large route shouldn't be taken as a large problem.
+At the time the idea first originated, some of the sections were not under Japanese occupation as well.

 Studied routes

 A report published in 1942 titled 大東亜縦貫鉄道に就て (About the Greater East Asia Through Railway) presents the following routes as proposals: